-$See\ accompanying\ notes\ to\ unaudited\ pro\ forma\ financial\ information.$
+See accompanying notes to unaudited pro forma financial information.

-Notes to Unaudited Pro Forma Consolidated Balance Sheet (as of , 2021)
+Notes to Unaudited Pro Forma Consolidated Balance Sheet (as of June 30, 2021)

-(1) We estimate that our net proceeds from this offering will be approximately \$, after deducting underwriting discounts and commissions of approximately \$, based on an assumed initial public offering price of \$ per share (the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus) and assuming the underwriters' option to purchase additional shares of Class A common stock is not exercised.
-If the underwriters exercise their option to purchase additional shares of Class A common stock in full, we expect to receive approximately \$ of net proceeds based on an assumed initial public offering price of \$ per share (the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus).
+(1) We estimate that our net proceeds from this offering will be approximately \$329.0 million, after deducting underwriting discounts and commissions of approximately \$21.0 million, based on an assumed IPO price of \$22.50 per share (the midpoint of the estimated IPO price range set forth on the cover page of this prospectus) and assuming the underwriters' option to purchase additional shares of Class A common stock is not exercised.
+If the underwriters exercise their option to purchase additional shares of Class A common stock in full, we expect to receive approximately \$378.4 million of net proceeds based on an assumed IPO price of \$22.50 per share (the midpoint of the estimated IPO price range set forth on the cover page of this prospectus).

-We estimate that the offering expenses (other than the underwriting discount and commissions) will be approximately \$.
+We estimate that the offering expenses (other than the underwriting discount and commissions) will be approximately \$10.1 million.
 All of such offering expenses will be paid for or otherwise borne by Definitive OpCo.

-We will use all of the net proceeds from this offering (including net proceeds received if the underwriters exercise their option to purchase additional shares of Class A common stock in full) to acquire newly issued LLC Units from Definitive OpCo at a purchase price per LLC Unit equal to the initial public offering price of Class A common stock, after deducting the underwriting discounts and commissions, collectively representing % of Definitive OpCo's outstanding LLC Units (or %, if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
+We will use all of the net proceeds from this offering (including net proceeds received if the underwriters exercise their option to purchase additional shares of Class A common stock in full) to (i) repay a portion of our outstanding debt, (ii) acquire newly issued LLC Units from Definitive OpCo, (iii) acquire LLC Units from certain Pre-IPO LLC Members and (iv) repurchase shares of our Class A common stock received by the Blocker Company equityholders in connection with the Mergers at a purchase price per LLC Unit and share of Class A common stock, in each case equal to the IPO price of Class A common stock, after deducting the underwriting discounts and commissions, collectively representing 10.7% of Definitive OpCo's outstanding LLC Units (or 12.3%, if the underwriters exercise their option to purchase additional shares of Class A common stock in full).

-Definitive OpCo currently intends to use the proceeds from the issuance of LLC Units to Definitive Healthcare Corp. to (i) pay fees and expenses of approximately \$ in connection with this offering and (ii) as otherwise set forth in "Use of Proceeds."
+Definitive OpCo currently intends to use the proceeds from the issuance of LLC Units to Definitive Healthcare Corp. to (i) pay fees and expenses of approximately \$10.1 million in connection with this offering and (ii) as otherwise set forth in "Use of Proceeds."
 See "Use of Proceeds."